25 March 2026

 ‘Our world today needs the love, healing and hope that we find in Jesus Christ.
 I continue to pray that we renew our confidence in this good news, and recommit ourselves to sharing the joy of the Gospel.’

-A service that celebrates global family
+A service that celebrated global family

-Contributions from members of the Anglican Communion include a prayer in the Bemba language of Zambia by the Most Revd Albert Chama, Primate of the Church of the Province of Central Africa, and the Gospel reading in Spanish from the Primate of the Anglican Church of Mexico, the Most Revd Alba Sally Sue Hernández García.
+Contributions from members of the Anglican Communion included a prayer in the Bemba language of Zambia by the Most Revd Albert Chama, Primate of the Church of the Province of Central Africa, and the Gospel reading in Spanish from the Primate of the Anglican Church of Mexico, the Most Revd Alba Sally Sue Hernández García.

 Symbolism in the service

-The service takes place on 25 March, the Feast of the Annunciation, when the Church remembers how Mary was told by the Angel Gabriel that she had been chosen by God to be the mother of Jesus.
+The service took place on 25 March, the Feast of the Annunciation, when the Church remembers how Mary was told by the Angel Gabriel that she had been chosen by God to be the mother of Jesus.
 The story of the Annunciation will be reflected throughout the service.

 The cope and mitre worn by Archbishop Sarah were commissioned when she was first consecrated, with the clasp made from the belt buckle she wore as a nurse while serving in the NHS.